GitFrog1111/OpenWhip/README.md

 - Click tray icon: spawn whip.
 - Click: drop whip.
 - Whip him 😩💢
-- It sends an interupt (Ctrl-C) and one of 5 encoraging mesages!
+- It sends an enterupt (Ctrl-C) and one of 5 encoraging mesages!

 ## Roadmap